bsuttor/bobtemplates.bsuttor/README.rst

     Value in square brackets at the end of the questions present default value if there is no answer.

-    --> Name of the namespace: collective
+    --> Namespace of the package: collective
     [...]

 Now you can install your add on::